tarwn/lessthandot-hugo/blogs/content/posts/2012-05-22-brewing-up-tech-on-tap.md

   - Professional Development

 ---
 The first [Tech on Tap][1] was [so much fun][2] that we decided to do it again!
 Tech on Tap v1.2 SharePoint will be held Saturday, June 9, 2012, at Stone Cellar Brewpub in Appleton, WI!
-What’s on tap?
+What's on tap?